 The vitamin B complex is a group of 8 vitamins: thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin, folic acid, and cobalamin (B12).

-B vitamins have been called the “happy vitamins” or “anti-stress vitamins.”
+B vitamins have been dubbed the “happy vitamins” and the “anti-stress vitamins.”

-They can improve energy levels and increase your tolerance to stress.
+They can improve energy levels and increase tolerance to stress.

 B Vitamins for Neurotransmitter Formation

-An important role of B vitamins for brain health is the production of the neurotransmitters serotonin, dopamine and GABA.
-(32)
+An important role of B vitamins for brain health is the production of brain chemicals, including serotonin, dopamine, GABA, norepinephrine, and melatonin.

-Imbalances of these major brain chemicals can significantly alter your mental health.
+Imbalances of these major brain chemicals can significantly impact mental health.

-A serotonin deficiency can contribute to anxiety, insomnia, low self-esteem, negative thoughts, OCD and SAD (seasonal affective disorder).
+A serotonin deficiency can contribute to anxiety, insomnia, low self-esteem, negative thoughts, obsessive-compulsive disorder, and seasonal affective disorder.

 Dopamine helps you focus and concentrate.

-Boosting your B vitamins intake can improve your neurotransmitter balance and your mental well-being.
+Thus, boosting your B vitamins intake can improve your neurotransmitter balance and mental well-being.

-The 3 B Vitamins That Prevent Mental Decline
+The 3 B Vitamins That Help Prevent Mental Decline

-All the B complex vitamins are essential for your overall health.
+All the B complex vitamins are essential for overall health.

-But three of them — B6, B12 and folic acid (B9) — are especially vital for brain health.
+But three of them — B6, B12 and folic acid (B9 or folate) — are especially vital for brain health.

-An Oxford University study found that taking B6, B12, and folic acid together reduced brain atrophy, improved brain function, and dramatically reduced brain shrinkage in the part of the brain most affected in Alzheimer’s.
-(33)
+A groundbreaking University of Oxford study found that taking B6, B12, and folic acid together reduced brain atrophy, improved brain function, and dramatically reduced brain shrinkage in the area of the brain most affected in Alzheimer’s disease.

 These vitamins work by reducing levels of homocysteine, a toxic amino acid that’s a natural byproduct of digestion.

-High levels of this amino acid double your risk for developing Alzheimer’s.
-(34)
+High levels of this amino acid double the risk for developing Alzheimer’s.

-Below are brain scans from the control group (marked “placebo”) and the group that took B vitamins.
+Below are brain scans from the control group (marked “placebo”) in the Oxford study and the group that took B vitamins.